krishnaku/ec2x/README.rst

 EC2x: Work with EC2 Instances by Name
 =====================================

 Do you regularly work with more than one EC2 instance for your dev and test work?
-EC2x lets you give each one a name you can remember.
+EC2x lets you give each one a name you can remember and use these instead of AWS ids or public dns names.

 For example, instead of dealing with ids like ``i-05bbd8ea9905f3aa5`` or having to  type ::

     ssh ec2-user\@ec2-52-38-22-116.us-west-2.compute.amazonaws.com